How To Keep HR and Finance in Sync on Headcount Planning

 When it comes to headcount planning, it’s just as critical that all the players involved are in sync.
 If HR creates a workforce plan that doesn’t square up with the budget that Finance sets, all their work is in vain.

 Finance has the breadth of expertise that’s required to create a company-wide budget.
 The scope of their annual budgeting task within the enterprise is monumental.
 They need to create a fiscal plan for the entire organization that takes into account organizational strategy, historical costs, future plans, and their best projections for how local and global economies will perform.

 HR workforce planners, in turn, are the team members with the in-depth understanding of talent that’s critical for designing an effective plan.
 Their deep, specific insights into personnel and timing requirements complement Finance’s strength in painting the broader strokes of the budget.
 When Finance passes the budget to HR, planners in HR need to be poised to use their expertise to deliver the ball to the goal line set by the company.

-But just like the plays of a football team change depending on its field position, the activities required for workforce planning change depending on the stage in the planning cycle.
+The activities required for headcount planning change depending on the stage in the planning cycle.
 Here are how HR and Finance can keep in sync during three core stages.